wprichar/DevOPs-tooling/README.md

 ## Sign up for Google Analytics and put API into the source code

-Google Analytics has been intergrated into this version of Blue Messenger.
+Google Analytics has been integrated into this version of Blue Messenger.
 To link your own google analytics to your Blue Messenger you will need to retrieve a **Tracking ID**.
 To get one visit -

 https://ga-dev-tools.appspot.com/account-explorer/

-Once you have obtained a **Tracking ID** it needs to be put into the applications source code.
+Once you have obtained a **Tracking ID** it needs to be put into the application's source code.

 1. Return to your project in Bluemix DevOps Services and click EDIT CODE at top right of the page.
 2. In the public/index.html file, in the **script** block with the **GoogleAnalyticsObject** in it replace the **replace me** in the first **ga()** field with your **Tracking ID**